Master English Studies: Selection procedure

 - alternatively, if this is not part of your degree certificate or if your first degree is not yet completed, a list of your credits to date (Transcript of Records), if necessary with an official translation

-- a 1,000-word essay in English on one out of several topics to be announced here (see 2.1 below) on 1 June
+- a 1,000-word essay in English on one out of several topics to be announced on the application platform from 1 June onward

 - proof of your competence in English on level C 1 of the Common European Framework of Reference for Languages (CEFR) (see 2.2 below).
 If you cannot provide a certificate, you will be admitted to a 30-minute written proficiency test (C-Test) in phase 2 of the procedure.
 In that case please get in contact with Prof. Ruge before submitting your application.